curegit/halftone-converter/README.md

 The default is `auto`.
 It means that Gray images will be saved as Gray images, and colored images will be saved as RGB images.

+Note that CMYK images will be output in TIFF format instead of PNG.

 #### -T, --tiff, --out-tiff

-save TIFF images instead of PNG images
+output TIFF images instead of PNG images

-CMYK images will always be saved in TIFF regardless of this option.
+CMYK images will always be output in TIFF regardless of this option.

 #### -G GRAY_ICC_FILE, --input-gray-profile GRAY_ICC_FILE